TSChallenges/hands-on-practice-mlops-jamisettidurgabhavani/README.md

 # Assignment-6
-## CI/CD Pipeline for Bank Marketing Data using GitHub Actions
+## CI/CD Pipeline for Customer Churn data using GitHub Actions / gitlab

 ##  Project Overview
-This project implements a **CI/CD pipeline using GitHub Actions** to process **bank marketing data** and train a machine learning model to predict if the client will subscribe a term deposit (variable y).
+This Hands-on implements a **CI/CD pipeline using GitHub Actions** to process **Customer Churn data** and train a machine learning model

 The pipeline includes:
 - **Data Preprocessing**: Cleaning & transforming raw data.